concord-consortium/collaborative-learning/docs/cms.md

-CLUE includes a CMS which can be accessed at `/admin.html`.
+CLUE includes a CMS which can be accessed at `/admin.html` in a production build.
 It uses [Decap CMS](https://decapcms.org/).
 It is configured to edit the content in the `clue-curriculum` repository.
-It can be configured with the following URL params:
+It is best to always pass the CMS a `unit` url parameter.
+Otherwise it will download pretty much all of the files in `clue-curriculum`.
+With a `unit` parameter it will only download the files for that unit.

+# URL Parameters
 - **`curriculumBranch`** By default the CMS edits the `author` branch.
 You can change the branch by passing a different branch name to this parameter.
 The CMS will not create this branch for you.
 You'll need to create it yourself.
 - **`unit`** By default the CMS displays all of the units at the same time.
 It is better to work with a single unit at a time by using the `unit` param.
 It should be passed the unit code.
 This limits what is displayed in the CMS and it also configures the media library to show the images from that unit.
+- **`cmsEditorBase`** By default the CMS will use an iframe pointed at `./cms-editor.html` to edit the CLUE documents.
+You can use this param to replace `.` with something else.
+This is useful for local testing (see below)
 - **`localCMSBackend`** By default the CMS works with the `github` backend.
 This means even when doing local CLUE development the CMS will update the `clue-curriculum` repository directly.
 If you add the `localCMSBackend` parameter the CMS will attempt to work with a local git proxy running at localhost:8081.
 You can start this proxy with:

   `cd ../clue-curriculum; npx netlify-cms-proxy-server`